How to Grow Tomato Plants from Cuttings (and Double the Plants in Your Garden)

 Tomatoes are easy to grow and it's easy to root new plants

-Did you know you can root tomato plants?
+Did you know you can grow tomato plants from cuttings?
 And how easy it is to have twice as many tomato plants?
 Tomatoes are, I think, the easiest plant in the vegetable garden to propagate.

 How to find suckers on tomato plants